aravind-b-dev/video-compress/README.md

 # video_compres

-Pick video from local storage and compress
+Pick video from local storage and compress then played it

 - Pick video from local Storage
 - compress the video
 - play the compressed video from compressed video folder

+dependencies:
+-  video_compress: ^3.1.0
+-  file_picker: ^4.0.2
+-  better_player: ^0.0.72

 Demo video